pastorryanhayden/blog/source/_posts/2023-02-01-on-plural-elders.md

 > Every healthy organization has to have one leader.

-After all, there is a reason our country only has one president at a time.
+After all, (they say) there is a reason our country only has one president at a time.
 There is a reason that companies don't have multiple CEOs.
 Someone has to be the chief.

 I've also heard many anecdotes made about stifling church growth and handcuffing pastoral leadership with too many committees.
 This isn't helped by the churches where the "elders" are basically a board of trustees selected because of how much they give.